PythonicThoughtsSnippets/PythonicThoughtsSnippets.github.io/_posts/2020-04-30-PTS12-logging-library-wide-and-to-end-users_version_2.md

     # continue operating
 ```

-Any additional configurations, like dedicated `CLI` log filenames, can be setup as parameters in `init_log_files`.
+Any additional configurations, like dedicated `CLI` log filenames, can be added as parameters in `init_log_files`.

 ## Summary